SouthPoleTelescope/lyrebird/README.rst

  sudo apt-get install libglew-dev sudo apt-get install libfftw3-dev sudo apt-get install libglfw3-dev

+If you are on a different system, just make certain that you have the big three installed.

 The code also depends on *spt3g_software*.
 You will need an up-to-date version of that library.